microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Canceling and deferring close
 TBD: define event behavior, similar to TeachingTip?

-## What mode of status banner should I use?
+## What mode of app notification should I use?
 TBD after the first (InfoBar) mode is mostly defined.

 # Inputs and Accessibility